rasulkireev/gpw/content/articles/fifa-19-machine-learning-part-III.md

 I promise to try to be more consistent and more frequent with posts.

 If you have any questions, please let me know.
-Email is the best way to reach me.
-Maybe Twitter.
+Email and [Twitter](https://twitter.com/rasulkireev/status/1292631350584004608) the best way to reach me.

 Also, if I have a comment section by the time you read this, please don't be a stranger and leave a comment.
 Positive or negative, doesn't matter.